Shima-Mohammed/Customer-Churn-Prediction-Deployment-Epsilon-Final-Project/README.md

 # Telecom Customer Churn Prediction Deployment
-This project aims to deploy the machine learning model I developed based on Kaggle data
+This project aims to deploy the machine learning model ,I developed based on Kaggle data, by using streamlit framework .